kbuckleys/zenWORKS/README.md

 # dotfiles
-hyprland setup
+The setup is as straight forward as it gets.

-# Stuff to install:
+# Stuff to install

 - swww
 - fd fzf